 For example, if you serve crosscourt to your opponent’s backhand, 80%-90% of the time the ball will be returned crosscourt to your backhand corner.
 If you serve to the middle, the ball is more like to be returned to a more central position.
 If you serve really short, you may well get a short return.
 If you serve long, you’re almost guaranteed to get a long return.

 And what about spin?
 If you serve backspin, more often than not it will be returned as backspin.
 If you serve topspin, more often than not it will be returned as topspin.
-If you serve sidespin (right to left) the ball will more likely kick back to your backhand.
-If you serve sidespin (left to right), the ball will more likely kick back to your forehand.
+If you serve sidespin (ball spinning clockwise, i.e. left to right) the ball will more likely kick back to your backhand.
+If you serve sidespin (counter-clockwise, i.e. right to left), the ball will more likely kick back to your forehand.

 With this knowledge you can prepare much better for the third ball.
 Against a more defensive player, if you do a backspin serve crosscourt to their backhand, there is a good chance they will return the ball with backspin to your backhand.
 Therefore you can prepare to play a backhand topspin third ball attack.
 Against a more attacking player, there is a greater chance they will topspin your backspin serve, so you should also be prepared to play a block or counter-topspin.